Category Archives: South Africa

 The kitchen was not only epic but also super quick, and we were on the road again just after midday, heading towards Groblershoop for our Sunday night stay.

-Driving the Northern Cape really is ‘the open road’.
+Driving the Northern Cape really was ‘the open road’.
 With decent highway slicing through the flat dry bushveld, barely any traffic and continuing the audiobook we’d started the day before (the story of Motley Crue, as told by the band members), the two and a half hour drive was almost relaxing.

 GROBLERSHOOP